shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 * The diversity in the microcontroller choice is also supplemented by a good set of frameworks like Arduino, Platform IO etc. Not too hard to write portable code without a lot of changes like I did with Arduino Nano RP2040
 * You can virtually find any sensor on Amazon, Sparkfun, AdaFruit or many other sites.

 Overall so much easier to do your hobby projects today.
 I too hope to pick up a few other cool projects as well.
 Will keep you posted.
-Cheers !!!!
+Cheers !!!!ß